bitwiseworks/python-os2/Doc/library/sqlite3.rst

 This is a good approach if you write the class yourself.
 Let's suppose you have a class like this::

-   class Point(object):
+   class Point:
        def __init__(self, x, y):
            self.x, self.y = x, y

 Now you want to store the point in a single SQLite column.
-First you'll have to choose one of the supported types first to be used for representing the point.
+First you'll have to choose one of the supported types to be used for representing the point.
 Let's just use str and separate the coordinates using a semicolon.
 Then you need to give your class a method ``__conform__(self, protocol)`` which must return the converted value.
 The parameter *protocol* will be :class:`PrepareProtocol`.